Nocardia infection is a disorder that affecs the lungs, brain, or skin. It occurs mainly in people with weakened immune systems.

-Nocardia infection is a bacterial infection that usually starts in the lungs.
-It may spread to other organ systems -- most often the brain and the skin.
+Nocardia infection is an infection caused by a bacterium.
+It usually starts in the lungs.
+It may spread to other organs, most often the brain and the skin.
 It may also involve the kidneys, joints, heart, eyes, and bones.

 You are more likely to get this infection if you have chronic lung disease or a weakened immune system, which can occur with transplants, cancer, HIV/AIDs, and long-term use of steroids.